Most importantly, this route remains a diverse, untouristed heaven.

 Spending a night in the desert is a must-do in Morocco!
 The experience was unforgettable.
 Our hosts, a group of Berbers played music and danced in the tent space that was provided for us.
 We had some of the most delicious couscouses and saw the most beautiful night sky.

 Depart early and drive through the Valley of Roses and the Village of Boutghrart.
-Follow the Kasbahs Mille road and stop at various lookout points, including Kasbahs, valleys, caves and panoramic view spots.
-From Skoura, head towards Ouarzazate Ciudade, which is famous for its film studios.
-Visit the splendid Kasbah ait ben Haddou where some films like Lawrence of Arabia, The Mummy, etc were filmed.
+Follow the Kasbahs Mille road and stop at various lookout points, including Kasbahs, valleys, caves and scenic view spots.
+From Skoura, head towards Ouarzazate Ciudad, which is famous for its film studios.
+Visit the splendid Kasbah ait ben Haddou where some films like Lawrence of Arabia, The Mummy, etc. were filmed.

 Arrive in Marrakech through the Tizi n’Tichka, a mountain pass linking Ouarzazate and Marrakesh with scenic High Atlas mountains.

 The last day (or couple) should be spent touring Marrakech and all its beauties.
 As a former imperial city in Western Morocco, Marrakech is a major economic and historical hub that offers a splendid medina, numerous historical monuments (tombs and mosques), kasbahs, Jemaa El Fna Square, and other famous sites.
 Personally, the most enticing thing about this culturally-rich city its the number of eateries.
 From pizza to tajine, options are limitless.